Training and Mentoring Workshop Details

 Whether you are seasoned in temporary traffic management (TTM) or are starting from square one, Training and Mentoring NZ can provide the training required to help you (or your staff) gain the unit standards required for your industry.

 To assist PCBUs to ensure they comply with their Health and Safety at Work Act obligations, please click here regarding T&MNZ’s recommendations for the future of TTM training.
-As such, T&MNZ recommends the following training pathway for anyone new to TTM:
+T&MNZ recommends the following training pathway for anyone new to TTM:

 There are a few things to note regarding the training we provide:

-• Catering is NOT provided for any of our training.
+• Catering is not provided for any of our training.

 • When participating in any workshop containing a classroom component, participants should bring a pen, some paper, and photo ID.

-Please be aware, PPE is NOT part of the training price and is the responsibility of the administrant and/or participants.
+Please be aware, PPE is not part of the training price and is the responsibility of the administrant and/or participants.

 You can search, view and register on workshops available in your area here.
 If you can’t find the training you’re looking for, or have any questions regarding the training, please click here.